-When the previous setup item Wake On PS2 KB/PS2 Mouse is enabled, you may specify the key(s) to press to power up the computer.
+When the previous setup item Wake On PS2 KB/PS2 Mouse/CIR is enabled, you may specify the key(s) to press to power up the computer.
 Configuration options: [Space Bar] [Ctrl-Esc] [Power Key]

-Wake On USB Device [Disabled]
+Wake On USB for STR State [Disabled]

-This field sets the way you may use your USB device/s, if any, to power up the computer.
+This field allows you to use your USB device/s, if any, to power up the computer from Suspend-to-RAM mode.
 This feature requires an ATX power supply that can supply at least 2A on the +5VSB lead.
 The default is set to [Disabled] because not all computers have the appropriate ATX power supply.
-Your computer will not power ON if you set this to [Enabled] and do not have the appropriate ATX power supply.
-NOTE: This jumper must be set in conjunction with USB Device Wakeup in 3.4 Motherboard Settings.
+Your computer will not power on if you set this to [Enabled] and do not have the appropriate ATX power supply.
+NOTE: This feature must be set in conjunction with USB Device Wake Up in 3.4 Motherboard Settings.
 Configuration options: [Disabled] [Enabled]